dsc-courses/dsc106-2025-wi/labs/lab06/index.md

 The `transform-origin` and `transform-box` properties are crucial here - without them, the dots would scale from their top-left corner rather than their center.

-Now, in our D3 selection, we add mouseenter and mouseleave event listeners on each dot:
+Now, in our D3 selection (from `createScatterplot` function), we add mouseenter and mouseleave event listeners on each dot:

 ```javascript
 dots